Demos (Crosby, Stills & Nash album)

-Demos is the seventeenth album by Crosby, Stills & Nash, released in 2009 on Rhino Records.
+Demos is a compilation album by Crosby, Stills & Nash, released in 2009 on Rhino Records.
 It peaked at #104 on the Billboard 200.

 Content

 A compilation album, it consists of demo versions of solo and group songs recorded between 1968 and 1971.
 One recording, "Music Is Love," includes their some-time partner Neil Young.
 Most of the tracks feature solo vocals rather than the group's standard three-part harmony.
 Recordings took place at The Record Plant in New York City, and Wally Heider Studios in San Francisco and Los Angeles.